Privex/python-loghelper/README.md

 lh.add_file_handler('test.log')
 # Now copy your logging level, handlers, and formatting to the logger privex.jsonrpc
 lh.copy_logger('privex.jsonrpc')
+# You can specify multiple logger names as positional arguments.
+All specified loggers will
+# have their handlers replaced with yours, and have their logging level set to match.
+lh.copy_logger('example.app', 'otherexample')
 ```

+After copying your settings onto a named logger, all logging using that logger should use your specified handlers,
+and your log level.

+This covers modules that access the logger via `logging.getLogger('loggername')`, as well as via Python Logging wrappers
+such as privex-loghelper.

 ### Splitting error and debug logs into different files